InsightCenterNoodles/Penne/docs/basic_usage.md

 inherits from `Table` and uses pandas and matplotlib to add plotting functionality.
 Below is an even more basic example that prints a message whenever a new method is created.

+!!!
+Note

+    In this library, delegates are Pydantic models.
+This means that they come with some built in functionality, and it might be helpful to read the [Pydantic docs](https://docs.pydantic.dev/latest/usage/models/) to learn more about how to use them.

 ```python
 from penne import Method, Client